 Diaper rash usually isn’t contagious, but sometimes it is.
 When it’s caused by a fungal or bacterial infection, it can spread to other areas of your child’s body or other people.

 Use good hygiene to stop the spread of infection.
 Keep your baby in clean and dry diapers.
 Wash your hands after changing them.

 These skin diseases can be shared by adults and children alike.

 After touching a poison ivy plant, your child can develop a painful, itchy rash of blisters.
 This rash is caused by an allergic reaction to oil in the plant.
 Poison oak and poison sumac can cause similar reactions.

 If small amounts of the oil remain on your child’s clothes, skin, or fingernails, they can spread it to other people.
 If your child develops a poison ivy, poison oak, or poison sumac rash, wash their clothes, shoes, and affected areas of their skin with soap and water.

 You can usually use hydrocortisone ointment to ease your child’s discomfort until their symptoms clear.
 If their rash gets worse, seek medical attention.

-MRSA stands for “methicillin-resistant Staphylococcus aureus.”
-It’s a type of bacteria that’s resistant to many antibiotics.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a type of bacteria that’s resistant to many antibiotics:

 Contact your doctor immediately if you suspect you have an MRSA infection.
-In most cases, they can treat it with an antibiotic.
+In most cases, they can treat it with an antibiotic or combination of antibiotics.